 If you’ve been wondering how to brew coffee to make it less acidic, well, one of the other methods you could rely on is cold brewing instead of the usual drip coffee brewing.
 Cold brewing involves using a coarse grind and letting it sit in a jar with water in your refrigerator overnight, or for at least 12 hours.
 Cold brewing, since it uses cold water, creates a drink that is less bitter and more rounded, and also up to 70% less acidic.

 But it’s important to know that while cold brewing may be the solution for many people needing less acidic coffee, cold-brewed coffee also has fewer antioxidants, and therefore less of a health boost than hot brewed coffee has.
+By the way, you may take a look at some great cold brew coffee makers which make the process of brewing much easier.

 Hopefully, your questions about how to make the coffee taste less acidic have been answered.
 While high acid coffee may wreak havoc on some drinkers’ digestive systems, there are a lot of tricks and options you can try to see if it makes a difference for you.
 Whether you choose a darker roast, include additives to your beverage, or even try cold brewing, there’s probably something in this list that will let you enjoy your coffee without worrying about the burn of reflux.